HanikJain/Insurance-policy-website/README.md

 ## Key features
 Insurance policy website where you can buy insurance.
-Use of Authentication, encryption, cookies to make user details secured and experience excellent.
+Use of Authentication, encryption, cookies to make user details are secured and experience is excellent.
 Validation on every page.
 Use of MongoDB.